Najmi-Irfan/AeonBank-Assessment/README.md

 - Display the code structure.
 Can test out the code by copy and run it in any javascript compiler.
 For easier just use online compiler (Link: https://www.programiz.com/javascript/online-compiler/)

-* To go back to main page, user can click the back button provided on bottom left or just refresh the page.
+### Info: to go back to main page, user can click the back button provided on bottom left or just refresh the page.

 ### 2) Check the answer manually one by one based on answer file provided
 - Answer provided in MCQ.text